-As you can see, whether the estate is complex or simple, there’ll be a lot of practical things to get through.
-So, if there’s more than one Executor, it will make sense to divide up responsibilities.
+Whether or not the Estate is complicated, there are many practical things to get through.
+So, if there’s more than one Executor, it makes sense to divide the responsibilities.
 Assign the tasks to those most suited and experienced.
 Also, consider geography.
-Those who live locally may be better placed to deal with estate agents and so on.
+For example, those who live locally are better dealing with estate agents.

-Also, make sure you talk to each other from the outset.
-It’ll help to avoid misunderstandings or points of tension down the line.
+Also, from the outset, make sure you talk to each other.
+It helps to avoid misunderstandings or points of tension down the line.

 Demands from Beneficiaries

-Once again, talking to those involved will be important.
-Make sure the beneficiaries aren’t kept in the dark.
-That said, getting the balance right is important.
-The Executor(s) aren’t there at the beck and call of the beneficiaries and shouldn’t act as a post-box or agony aunt.
+Once again, make sure all the beneficiaries are in the loop.
+That said, get the balance right.
+Executors aren’t there at the beck and call of the beneficiaries and shouldn’t act as a post-box or agony aunt.

 However, it’s not unusual to find family members demanding to know what’s in the Will.
-Whilst this isn’t a legal requirement, in practice, it’s usual to let beneficiaries see a copy.
+It’s not a legal requirement, but it’s usual to let beneficiaries see a copy in practice.
 You should also be aware that as soon as the formal Grant of Probate is received, the contents of the Will automatically become a matter of public record.
 At this point, individuals can request a copy by doing a Standing Search.

-Beneficiaries are also entitled to see a copy of the estate accounts.
-So, it’s important to keep detailed (and accurate) estate records.
-As far as supporting documentation is concerned, it’s not unusual to receive additional requests from beneficiaries to see bank accounts and so on.
-They aren’t automatically entitled to see these.
-This is at the Executor’s discretion.
+Beneficiaries are also entitled to see a copy of the Estate accounts.
+So, it’s essential to keep detailed (and accurate) Estate records.
+As far as supporting documents are concerned, it’s not unusual to receive additional requests from beneficiaries to see bank accounts and so on.
+They aren’t automatically entitled to see these at the Executor’s discretion.

 Don’t Delay or Conceal

-Whatever the request, we’d advise you to act promptly.
+Whatever the request, we advise you not to delay.
 Consider the motives for asking for the information and whether it’s a reasonable request in the circumstances.
-Often, delaying matters or withholding information can inflame a difficult situation and, in some cases propel a beneficiary to make an application to the court for an inventory and account.
+Often, delaying matters or withholding information can inflame a difficult situation and, in some cases, propel a beneficiary to make an application to the court for an inventory and account.

-Ideally, this is something you should avoid but if it happens, it would be advisable to speak to a specialist lawyer.
+Ideally, you should avoid this, but if it happens, it would be advisable to speak to a specialist lawyer.

 Disputes Over the Will

 Contesting a Will isn’t as rare as you might think.
-The most common reasons fall into one of the following:
+Most commonly:

 - Incapacity of the deceased at the time of making the Will